Literature DB >> 26248476

 Leaf number (A, B), leaf area (C, D), leaf mass (E, F) and leaf nitrogen (G, H) on the main stem (upper panel) and on branches (lower panel) of Xanthium canadense plants grown in an open (6·25 plants m−2; A, C, E, G) or in a dense stand (59·2 plants m−2; B, D, F, H).
 In each panel, cumulative leaf production [fi (t), open circles], cumulative loss [gi (t), filled circles], the standing amount (open squares) and cumulative litter production (filled squares) are presented against days after transplanting (23 June).
 The difference between filled circles and filled squares represents ‘resorption’ (relevant only for leaf mass and nitrogen).
 Error bars denote ± 1 s.d.
 Arrows on the abscissa denote the date of flower bud formation (left) and of anthesis (right) first observed.

-Leaf number (A, B), leaf area (C, D), leaf mass (E, F) and leaf nitrogen (G, H) on the main stem (upper panel) and on branches (lower panel) of Xanthium canadense plants grown in an open (6·25 plants m−2; A, C, E, G) or in a dense stand (59·2 plants m−2; B, D, F, H).
+Leaf number (A, B), leaf area (C, D), leaf mass (E, F) and n>an class="Chemical">leaf nitrogen (G, H) on the main stem (upper panel) and on branches (lower panel) of Xanthium canadense plants grown in an open (6·25 plants m−2; A, C, E, G) or in a dense stand (59·2 plants m−2; B, D, F, H).
 In each panel, cumulative leaf production [fi (t), open circles], cumulative loss [gi (t), filled circles], the standing amount (open squares) and cumulative litter production (filled squares) are presented against days after transplanting (23 June).
 The difference between filled circles and filled squares represents ‘resorption’ (relevant only for leaf mass and nitrogen).
 Error bars denote ± 1 s.d.
 Arrows on the abscissa denote the date of flower bud formation (left) and of anthesis (right) first observed.
-Total production of n class="Chemical">leaf number, duration and standing mean of main-stem leaves were not different between the stands, but longevity (= MRT of n class="Chemical">leaf number) of main-stem leaves was higher in the open stand: 49·2 vs. 45·7 d (Table 4).
+Total production of pan class="Chemical">leaf number, duration and standing mean of main-stem leaves were not different between the stands, but longevity (= MRT of n>an class="Chemical">leaf number) of main-stem leaves was higher in the open stand: 49·2 vs. 45·7 d (Table 4).
 For branch leaves, production, duration, standing mean and longevity were all higher in the open stand, though longevity (38·9 vs. 32·9 d) was not significant owing to large variations among individuals.

 T